-At the end of these two years, the applicant may be invited by the Council to make the temporary promise to live the evangelical counsels and the spirit of the beatitudes for three years.
+At the end of these two years, the applicant may be invited by the Council to make the temporary promise to live the evangelical counsels of poverty, chastity, and obedience -- according to one's state in life -- in the spirit of the beatitudes for a period of three years.

 Duration: A minimum of 2 years